Uberlex/RRCSC-Knowledge-Base/Hardening & Security/Linux/Red team tips explained.md

 ## IPSTATE / NETSTAT / TCPview - Network and connection monitoring

-Monitoring connections to and from a linux system can help you determine if someone has breached your system or if you have some sort of malware calling home for instructions / data exfil
+Monitoring connections to and from a linux system can help you determine if someone has breached your system or if you have some sort of malware calling home for instructions / data exfil.

+There are many tools that you can use to monitor connections.

 [More information about network monitoring can be found in this link]](network-monitoring.md)